July in

 Heat index

-In July, the average heat index is computed to be a sweltering 35°C (95°F).
-Take extra precautions, as heat cramps and heat exhaustion are possible.
-Sustained activity may result in heatstroke.
+In July, the heat index is calculated to be a torrid 35°C (95°F).
+More preventive actions are needed, risk of heat exhaustion and heat cramps is significant.
+Prolonged activity may trigger heatstroke.

 Humidity

-The least humid month in Corfu is July, with an average relative humidity of 60%.
+July is the least humid month in Corfu, with an average relative humidity of 60%.

 Rainfall

-July is the month with the least rainfall.
+July is the month with the least rainfall in Corfu.
 Rain falls for 2.3 days and accumulates 9mm (0.35") of precipitation.

 Sea temperature